jeremyheiler/lime/README.md

 # Lime

+> Simple things should be simple, complex things should be possible.
+> --Alan Kay

 Lime is a mail library for Clojure.
 Development is currently focused on designing an abstraction for scripting SMTP sessions as a client.
 Future development will include further abstractions on top of SMTP,